chrisranderson/chrisranderson.github.io/_posts/2015-5-13-No-backspaces-part-1.md

 ---
 layout: post
-title: No backspaces: introduction, Array.prototype.map
+title: "No backspaces: introduction, Array.prototype.map"
 ---

 No backspaces is a series of posts where I can't use the bas... backspace key, not even once (more precisely, I can never remove or change the position of a character from the post.
 I can still go back and add things in.
 IF there are markdown/code formatting issues or something I might use backspaces for that).
 I'm going to be coding up errr, my plan is to code up a bunch of different functions.
 These might be from jQuery, or undersoc (THIS